suffolklibraries/lgc/content/collections/events/bfi-film-academy-suffolk.md

     content:
       -
         type: text
-        text: ' A combination of workshops, practical skills development, watching and talking about film and to make a film together. '
+        text: 'Film Academy is a fast paced, fun and practical filmmaking experience, designed for young people with some demonstrable interest and/or experience in film.'
   -
     type: paragraph
     content:
       -
         type: text
-        text: 'The opportunity to meet and work alongside industry professionals from across disciplines including writing and directing through to production, sound design, editing and camera.'
+        text: 'The academy brings together a combination of film-making workshops, to develop practical skills. ' -
+    type: paragraph
+    content:
       -
+        type: text
+        text: 'Get the opportunity to meet and work alongside industry professionals from across disciplines, including writing and directing through to production, sound design, editing and camera.
+Also, meet and begin to network with other young film fans from across the region.  '
+  -
     type: paragraph
     content:
       -
         type: text
-        text: 'To meet and begin to network with other young film fans from across the region.
-To achieve an Arts Award qualification.
-To become part of the Film Academy alumni and access exclusive opportunities.'
+        text: 'Other benefits include: an Arts Award qualification, become part of the Film Academy alumni and access exclusive opportunities!'
   -
     type: heading
     attrs: